 The crisis that occurred last decade sparked an evolution in the market where the Luxury Frontiers journey began.
 Financial uncertainty caused a cultural and behavioral shift where consumers began to prioritize travel to collect meaningful memories rather than things.
 Consumers were particularly seeking travel experiences that allowed them to reach beyond the boundaries of their everyday world.
 Out of this movement, adventure and experiential travel took off, with travelers seeking transformational experiences in remote locations.
 In the midst of another catastrophic global event and entering the next decade of Luxury Frontiers, I can’t help but wonder what this new crisis’s cultural evolution will be and where the next 10 years take us?

 But here we are again, in the midst of a global pandemic, with the travel industry in tatters.
 We find ourselves looking at another fundamental shift in the industry driven by consumers eager to venture into and explore the natural world.
 I believe this will lead to another fundamental shift in the way we travel and relate to our surroundings.
-After being cooped up inside for almost an entire year, we are looking to nature, national parks, state parks and wildlife to inspire, balance and heal us.
-If this crisis bares any similarities to the crisis of last decade, the travel market is at the cusp of another cultural and behavioral evolution where tourists take social responsibility for their footprint and seek to leave places better than they found it.
-Travelers will seek to both regenerate the soul while regenerating tourism dependent destinations allowing for stewardship of the land.
+After being cooped up inside for almost an entire year, we are looking to nature, national parks, state parks, and wildlife to inspire, balance and heal us.
+If this crisis bears any similarities to the crisis of the last decade, the travel market is at the cusp of another cultural and behavioral evolution where tourists take social responsibility for their footprint and seek to leave places better than they found them.
+Travelers will seek to both regenerate the soul while regenerating tourism-dependent destinations allowing for stewardship of the land.
 Rewilding the environment, while rewilding the spirit.